Pilotguide9897/RegexTutor/Develop/gist.md

 `/^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/`

-Like character classes, bracket expressions are used to define a set of characters that match a pattern, but features slightly different syntax, notation, and use cases.
+Like character classes, bracket expressions are used to define a set of characters that match a pattern.
+Unlike character classes, however, bracket expressions features slightly different syntax, notation, and use cases.
+Whereas character classes are defined using square brackets `[]`,

 Generally speaning, when attempting to match a set of characters that follow a specific pattern or order, bracket expressions may be a better choice, as they provide a greater degree of flexibility